 Voluntary Options for Establishing Paternity

 In Arizona, the Hospital Paternity Program (HPP) is tasked with overseeing the state’s voluntary paternity initiatives.
 Our state’s Voluntary Paternity Program was established to assist unwed couples in establishing paternity immediately after their child is born.
-When the biological father’s identity is not contested and you wish to voluntarily establish legal paternity, you may file a Voluntary Acknowledgment of Paternity affidavit.
-There are a few ways you may file this voluntary acknowledgement and the affidavit may be filed with any of these three entities:
+When the biological father’s identity is not challenged and you wish to establish legal paternity voluntarily, you may file a Voluntary Acknowledgment of Paternity affidavit.
+There are a few ways you may submit this Voluntary Acknowledgment, and the affidavit may be filed with any of these three entities:

 - The Arizona Courts